Jamsjz/notes/Permanent/Mathematical Operations.md

 ---
 ## Theory
-Mathematical Operations are the functions that we can perform among the members of the set.
+Mathematical Operations are the [[Function|functions]] that we can perform among the members of the set.

 What we operate on is called [[Operand]].
 What we operate is called [[Operator]].